Decorate your tree with these simple no-fuss Christmas tree decorating ideas inspired by Scandinavian decor.

 For more Christmas Tree Decorating Ideas:

 If you’d like to see more simple Christmas projects (and free printables) I’ve been working on this year, check out this 12 Days of Christmas Ideas post.
 You’ll find a whole bunch of inspiration – including how to make hot chocolate bombs!
-If you’d like to see how our little townhouse was decorated for Christmas last year, you can take the (Townhouse) Farmhouse Christmas Tour here.
+If you’d like to see how our little townhouse was decorated for Christmas previously, you can take the (Townhouse) Farmhouse Christmas Tour here.

 Thank you for stopping at my Christmas tree tour today.